LordDesync/seating_planner/README.md

 Written as part of an A-Level qualification.<br>
 I have never been formally taught Python; if you look at my source code, I am taking no responsibility for any damage done to brain.<br>
-Also have never used github before, so I've probably messed it up somehow.
+Also have never used github before, so I've probably messed it up somehow c:

 ## Program Usage